 Warning: the tips we're about to share just might Blow.
 Your.
 Mind.
 You'll kick yourself for not trying these sooner!
 Seriously.
 They work!
 First up, let's talk about the importance of planning strategically.

 AVOID FLYING ON FRIDAYS AND SUNDAYS

 Fly on a Wednesday when you can.
 Why?
 Studies have shown it's the cheapest day to fly!
 If you can't fly on a Wednesday, then Tuesdays and Saturdays are the next best days.
 Avoid Fridays and Sundays – those are the most expensive days to fly.

-- When searching for your flights, do it in private or incognito mode.
+When searching for your flights, do it in private or incognito mode.
 The internet is a nosey place, filled with ways companies can track your every move.
-In the good old standby of “supply and demand”, if they know you're looking to visit Hawaii in the spring, ticket prices will go up.
+For example, in the good old standby of “supply and demand,” if they know you're looking to visit Hawaii in the spring, ticket prices will go up.
 Sad, but true!

 - 54 days ahead is the magic number.
-The folks at CheapAir did an extensive study over the course of 1 year, analyzing millions of purchased flights.
-Turns out passengers got the best price on their flight when booked 54 days before their trip!
+The folks at CheapAir did an extensive study for one year, analyzing millions of purchased flights.
+It turns out passengers got the best price on their flight when booked 54 days before their trip!
 Crazy, right?
-If you can't do 54 days they say to book within the 112 – 21 days window.
-Read more about the study in this interesting article.
+If you can't do 54 days, they say to book within the 112 – 121 days window.

-- If there is more than one person flying in your party, buy each ticket separately.
-Airlines are required to sell everyone in your party the same price on tickets, so if you split them up you could possibly find cheaper fares.
-Average out the cost throughout your party if needed.
+If more than one person is flying in your party, buy each ticket separately.
+Airlines must sell everyone in your party the same price on tickets, so if you split them up, you could find cheaper fares.
+Average out the cost throughout your party, if needed.

-- Try to travel at the “not so popular” times of year.
-February, September/October, and beginning of December are great times of year to get killer deals.
+- Try to travel at the “not so popular” times of the year.
+February, September/October, and the beginning of December are great times of year to get killer deals.

 - Check multiple airlines.
 The one you usually fly on may not have the best deal.
 You can even use a site like Priceline.com to compare all airlines for you, or you can bid for a price.